Tara Maclay: 4 and 5

 When Tara and Willow meet, their proficiency at magic is about the same, but Tara's knowledge of the craft far exceeds Willow's.
 Tara reveals that she has been practicing magic for most of her life, as her deceased mother had also been a powerful witch.
 Throughout season 4, Tara acts as a partner and guide in Willow's witchcraft, teaching Willow spells and performing magic together.
 Willow, however, is inherently talented, despite being new to the craft, and begins to progress much faster than Tara in the fifth season, including experimentations in dark magic.
 Tara struggles with understanding her place among the Scoobies with Buffy (Sarah Michelle Gellar), the leader, with whom she has a very friendly relationship; Xander Harris (Nicholas Brendon), Willow's friend since childhood; and Rupert Giles (Anthony Stewart Head), their mentor.
 Tara's primary role throughout the series is that of Willow's partner.
-She feels somewhat useless until the fifth-season episode "Family" when the entire Scooby Gang (Spike included) makes it clear that she is unquestionably a part of them.
+She feels somewhat useless until the fifth-season episode "Family" when the Scooby Gang makes it clear that she is unquestionably a part of them.
 The episode introduces some of Tara's blood family: a cold, authoritarian father who has lied to her all her life (telling her that her magical powers are a result of her being part-demon on her mother's side); an overbearing brother; and a judgmental, repressed and repressive cousin; all of whom Tara dismisses at the end of the episode.
 Tara later reveals in "The Body" that her mother had died when she was 17.
 In the following episode, when Dawn is acting out, Tara confides to Buffy that she had to deal with her brother after her mother's death.
 No more of her backstory is revealed in the series.